NatasjaVitoft/N-body-simulation-in-Rust/README.md

 Body attraction is calculated using Barnes-Hut algorithm.

+Mass of the bodie is represented by their size and and color in relation to each other.
+This means that heavier generated objects are bigger and more red in colour, than more light bodies, which are smaller and more green.

 A GUI is available for for tweaking different parameters in the simulation.
 Some are live-tweakable while the simluation is running, others need a restart.

 Parameters available are: